sarahcssiqueira/base-gutenberg-block/readme.md

 # Basic Block

-To use this basic block, just clone this repository, pull the files to your machine.
+To use this basic block, just clone this repository and paste the files inside your WordPress Plugins folder.
+I am assuming you already have a WordPress enviroment settled.
+After that run

-Run ` npm install ` to install the needed dependences.
-Although the only dependencie needed is [@wordpress/scripts](https://www.npmjs.com/package/@wordpress/scripts) which you can install by typing:
+` npm install `

+to install the needed dependencies.
+Although the only dependence needed is [@wordpress/scripts](https://www.npmjs.com/package/@wordpress/scripts) which you can install by typing:

 `npm install @wordpress/scripts --save-dev`

-[b]Requirements[/b]
+Requirements

-To use this dependence you will need:
+You will need:

+- WordPress Enviromnet
 - Node.js 14.0.0 or later
 - Npm 6.14.4 or later.
 - It is not compatible with older versions.

-# Let's get to work!
+## Let's get to work!

-#### Package.json

 #### index.php